LouisCrl/TowerDefense-Prototype-1/README.md

 This is my first prototype of a Tower Defense game or a game with dynamics animations and my first prototype using bevy.
 That's why it is not much and it's not a real game, I didn't spend much times on balancing and upgrades.
 I didn't wanted to make a difficult and long prototype.
 Just a classic infinite tower defense where you just place towers and don't even upgrade them.
 By doing that project, I wanted to manipulate bevy and train with Rust. <br>
 I'm new in game development world but I really love that and I want to continue so if someone read that and want to help me I'll take every advice in game development, rust development, game design and even how to make commentaries. <br>
-By the way if I do some errors or you think something isn't clear or anything in this or in commentaries in my games don't hesitate to tell me ! <br>
+By the way if I do some errors or you think something isn't clear or anything in this readme or in commentaries in my games don't hesitate to tell me ! <br>
 You can fin me on: <br>
 - discord: papplushh <br>
 - instagram: @papplush <br>